Yvonne Clark: Personal life

+Yvonne Clark is known for her achievements as an engineer and teacher, her family attribute some of her exceptional ability to persevere through adversity or her "rhino skin" to growing up with a congenital stutter.

-Yvonne married William F. Clark Jr, a biochemistry teacher at Meharry Medical College, in 1955.
+Yvonne Young married William F. Clark Jr., a biochemistry teacher at Meharry Medical College, in 1955.
 Her husband was originally from Raleigh, North Carolina.
 They had a son in 1956 and a daughter in 1968.
 Her daughter, Carol Lawson, interviewed Clark for the Society of Women Engineers in 2007.
-She died at her home in Nashville on January 27, 2019.
+Yvonne Young Clark died at her home in Nashville on January 27, 2019.